 When will the ID be available?

 The official unveiling of the VW ID will take place at IAA - that's the Frankfurt motor show - in September 2019.
-VW has also confirmed that pre-orders will open on 8 May.
+The production will start in late 2019, with deliveries in 2020.

 VW also ran its first pre-orders scheme for the ID.
 Opening orders on on 8 May, it asked for a £750/€1000 refundable deposit to be placed.
 It has reported that over 10,000 pre-orders were placed in the first 24 hours.